3l4ckL1ght/SimpleCPPCommandBase/readme.md

 The register function is in the CommandHandler private section.
 It is highlighted with a comment.
 To add your command use the same spelling as the test command got registered.

-After that you built your first subcommand.
-It can now be executed as in the example seen above.
+After that you built your first subcommand, it can now be executed as in the example seen above.

 Working with the simulated console
 ----------------------------